-- > Authority filed all necessary reports with ABO on time. - > Authority updated its website to reflect all ABO requirements. - Authority Board of Directors authorized and approved filing of all reports with ABO office.

-- > All Authority Board Members and Authority Senior Management have attended mandatory ABO training. - > Authority staff reviewed all ABO Policy Guidances and reviews issued during the year. - Operating with full transparency and good governance. - > Board of Directors and Governance Committee reviewed and approved policies including procurement policy, disposition of property, ethics and whistle blower policy. - > Board of Directors and Governance Committee adopted Mission Statement and performance measures. - > All agendas and minutes of committee meetings were posted on the Authority's website. - Submitted 2016 draft budget to Counties for review and comment. - Conducted all public hearings required for adoption of budget. - Submitted adopted budget to County and State-wide officials. - > Finance Committee conducted four meetings during 2016 and reviewed and approved the Authority's Investment Policy. - Finance & Audit Committees met with the Authority's independent auditors to review the 2016 audit.
+- Authority filed all necessary reports with ABO on time. - > Authority updated its website to reflect all ABO requirements. - > Authority Board of Directors authorized and approved filing of all reports with ABO office. - All Authority Board Members and Authority Senior management have attended mandatory ABO training. - > Authority staff reviewed all ABO Policy Guidances and reviews issued during the year. - > Operating with full transparency and good governance. - > Board of Directors and Governance Committee reviewed and approved policies including procurement policy, disposition of property, ethics and whistle blower policy. - Board of Directors and Governance Committee adopted Mission Statement and performance measures. - All agendas and minutes of committee meetings were posted on the Authority's website. - > Submitted 2018 draft budget to Counties for review and comment. - Conducted all public hearings required for adoption of budget. - Submitted adopted budget to the Counties and State-wide officials. - Finance Committee conducted three meetings during 2017 and reviewed and approved the Authority's Investment Policy. - Finance & Audit Committees met with the Authority's independent auditors to review the 2016 audit.